systemd/mkosi/mkosi.md

 `SkeletonTree=`, `--skeleton-tree=`

-: Takes a path to a directory to copy into the OS tree before invoking the package manager.
+: Takes a colon separated pair of paths.
+The first path refers to a directory to copy into the OS tree before invoking the package manager.
+The second path refers to the target directory inside the image.
+If the second path is not provided, the directory is copied on top of the root directory of the image.
 Use this to insert files and directories into the OS tree before the package manager installs any packages.
-If this option is not used, but the `mkosi.skeleton/` directory is found in the local directory it is automatically used for this purpose (also see the "Files" section below).
+If this option is not used, but the `mkosi.skeleton/` directory is found in the local directory it is automatically used for this purpose with the root directory as target (also see the "Files" section below).

 : Instead of a directory, a tar file may be provided.
 In this case it is unpacked into the OS tree before the package manager is